Quantitative Policy Analysis specialization for DPP students

 This course explores the role of causal inference methods and data in evidence-based policymaking.
 Using the statistical software R, students will be introduced to key methods of causal inference used in program and policy evaluation.
 Through the use of case studies, the course emphasizes the practical application of these evaluation techniques.

-We begin with a gentle introduction to R followed by the potential outcomes and causal graph framework to build an understanding of the cause.
-Topics include experiments (RCTs), difference-in-difference, co-variate adjustment via regressions, and matching.
+Students need to have a beginner's familiarity with R before the start of the course (see helpful materials below for getting started).
+The course begins with a gentle introduction to R, followed by the potential outcomes and the causal graph framework to develop an understanding of causality.
+Topics covered include experiments (RCTs), difference-in-differences, co-variate adjustment through regressions, and matching.

 Session format: Short lecture on the concepts followed by lab work with R

 This course recognizes the importance of hands-on practice in program and policy evaluation.
 Students will engage in in-class lab work, homework assignments, group projects, and exams to master the techniques.
 The course will present the key concepts through a combination of lectures and case studies.
 The lab work with R (20% of the course) will focus on developing essential data skills.
 Collaboration in groups for assignments is encouraged.
 Active class attendance and participation are highly recommended, and unexplained absences will be recorded.

 Students are required to prepare for class with the assigned readings.

 We will use the book, "Demystifying Causal Inference: Public Policy Applications with R" for the course.
 There are great additional materials for those interested in causal inference, which we will draw from, including:

 1. Mastering `Metrics: The Path from Cause to Effect (2014) by Joshua Angrist and Jorn Steffen Pischke.